franklerma/ChooseForMe/README.md

 # ChooseForMe

+THIS IS A PYTHON APP, YOU WILL NEED PANDAS AND PYSIMPLEGUI TO RUN VIA TERMINAL

 Get a randomized recommendation for a new show!

 !!Currently this will choose for a DataBase containing all the current Anime Shows by Description and name!!